DK612/reserver/README.md

 ## Run the backend micro-services
 See the README.md files inside the each microservices directory:

-- Review
+- review
-- Lodging
+- lodging
-- Reservation
+- reservation
-- Payment
+- payment
-- Email
+- email

 ## Run API Gateway (Spring Gateway)